Diffraction, Geochemical Analysis and Electron Microscopy

 X-Ray Diffraction

 X-ray Diffraction (XRD) is a non-destructive technique to analyse physical properties such as crystal structure, phase composition and orientation of solid, powder and liquid samples.
 Many of these materials are made of tiny crystallites.
+XRD is used to determine the underlying crystal structure of material for a range of applications to identify:

 • Crystalline materials